Tom Woods: Affiliation with League of the South

 Woods contended in 2018 that the League was founded as a "decentralist" organization and then later took a "dramatic" and "vicious" turn toward racism and anti-semitism.
 Woods argued: "To show that the organization has undergone a dramatic change, I don't exactly need to hire a private detective.
 The League’s president himself wrote of having made a 'conscious change' to the League, such that 'we have radicalized by openly and directly addressing the Negro Question and the Jew Question.'
 Here is express admission of what was already obvious to anyone of good will: this is not the League Jeffrey Tucker and I joined in 1994.
 Anyone who says otherwise has no idea what he’s talking about.
 This in fact is why all the PhDs present at the League’s founding, including one of the world’s top David Hume scholars, by all accounts, are long gone – as even the Southern Poverty Law Center now concedes."
 In an interview with Reason TV's Matt Welch, Woods stated, "Anyone who knows or listens to me, knows I would not be involved with anything sinister.
 The problem is I will not apologize because the group I joined were a bunch of nerdy academics like me and there was nothing wrong with that group.
 I could save myself an enormous amount of grief if I would apologize but I will not apologize for this because I am sick and tired of cowards who give in to this type of pressure."

 COVID-19

-During the COVID-19 pandemic, Woods has criticized public health measures meant to control the spread of COVID-19, questioning their efficacy and expounding on the supposed dangers of social distancing, masking, and mandatory lockdowns.
-His claims in a November 7, 2020, speech Dangers of the Covid Cult opposing these non-pharmaceutical interventions were labeled misleading and rebutted by Health Feedback (a member of WHO's Vaccine Safety Net), which Woods disputed.
-YouTube removed the Mises Institute's upload of the video for violating the website's policy on medical misinformation.
+During the COVID-19 pandemic, Woods criticized public health measures intended to reduce the spread of COVID-19, including social distancing, masking, and mandatory lockdowns, questioning their effectiveness.
+In his November 7, 2020 speech entitled Dangers of the Covid Cult, Health Feedback reviewed his claims and characterized several of them as misleading; Woods disputed this assessment.
+YouTube later removed the Mises Institute's upload of the video, citing violations of its medical misinformation policies.
 On April 6, 2022, Woods called for "a full-blown book-length demolition of what public health has been up to for the past half century."

 The Tom Woods Show

-Woods conducts interviews on economic topics, foreign policy, and history in his daily podcast, The Tom Woods Show, since September 2013.
+Woods conducts interviews on economic topics, foreign policy, and history in his podcast, The Tom Woods Show, since September 2013.